Mother’s Day, 2014

 Emery reminded me of the beauty of spontaneity and impulse decisions and that every once and a while cake for dinner and pizza for breakfast is A-OK and if you need to call popcorn a vegetable, then so be it.
 I broke all rules with her, including letting her sleep with me as an infant, but if that’s how I was going to get a good night’s sleep, then that’s how we were going to do it.

-I slowed down to an almost stop with Emery… and it was deliciously wonderful to live life at the pace and the viewpoint of a little girl who twirled her way through life with a smile on her face and a song in her heart.
-Her deep routed compassion for others, both of the 2-legged and 4-legged variety, touched me deeply… still does.
+I slowed down to almost a stop with Emery… and it was deliciously wonderful to live life at the pace and from the viewpoint of a little girl who twirled her way through life with a smile on her face and a song in her heart.
+Her deep-rooted compassion for others, both of the 2-legged and 4-legged variety, touched me deeply… still does.

 “Why isn’t the Dr. a dog?
 Wouldn’t a dog be able to understand our puppy better than we people could?”